In-Toeing

 How Physiotherapy Can Help

-• Strengthening exercises in neutral alignment
+• Exercising in good alignment